Weight Loss Surgery Support:

 Now you know what to look for in a weight loss surgery support group, but how do you actually find them?

-First, talk with your bariatric surgery team.
+Talk with your bariatric surgery team.
 There is a good chance that your surgeon’s office…

 - Coordinates their own groups,